 Books can be a very powerful tool for teaching social emotional skills.
 The books below do an amazing job of showing kids how having self-control affects everyone in their orbit.
-If you are interested in follow up question and answer sheets for each of these books you can find them in The Encouraging Classroom.
+If you are interested in follow up question and answer sheets for each of these books you can find them in our Social Emotional Learning Curriculum.

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.

 1. My Mouth is a Volcano! by: Julia Cook